johnbunky/nvimTermuxJavaIDE/README.md

 - `<S-R>`: Shows references to the symbol under the cursor.
 - `<S-H>`: Displays hover information for the symbol under the cursor.
 - `<A-Enter>`: Triggers code actions for the current line.
+- `<leader>nc`: Renames the symbol under the cursor using the Language Server Protocol.
+- `<leader>fr`: Uses Telescope to search for references to the symbol under the cursor.

 ### Java

 - `<leader>oi`: Organizes imports for the Java file.
 - `<leader>jc`: Compiles the Java project incrementally.
 - `<leader>tm`: Runs the test method under the cursor.
+- `<leader>TM`: Runs the test method under the cursor with code coverage.
 - `<leader>tc`: Runs all tests in the current class.
 - `<leader>TC`: Runs all tests in the current class with code coverage.